 Arts Student Opportunities

-The Arts Internship program is a unique learning/working opportunity wherein student interns are matched with organizations that fit their career aspirations and studies.
-Students work up to eight hours per week for thirteen weeks, pay regular tuition fees, and receive three credit-hours toward their degree.
-Arts Internship participants gain practical work experience, networking contacts, and references with which to build their resumes.
+Arts Work Experience Internship (AWEI 300AA) is a unique learning/working opportunity in which undergraduate student interns in the Faculty of Arts are matched with organizations that fit their career aspirations and studies.
+Students work up to 8 hours per week for 13 weeks, pay regular tuition fees, and receive 3 credit hours toward their degree.
+AWEI participants gain practical work experience and references with which to build their resumes.

-- Students pay regular tuition fees and receive 3-credit hours they can use for their degree
+- Students pay regular tuition fees and receive 3 credit hours they can use for their degree.

 - An internship can help you clarify your long term career goals.